Shrekking: The Dating Trend For People Who Are Tired Of Trying Too Hard

 Attention is the real currency in dating now.
 Not looks.
 Not even compatibility at first.
 Just attention.

+Who replies fast?
+Who double texts?
+More importantly, who keeps the conversation alive?
 In that environment, the person who gives less attention often ends up with more control.
 That’s just how it plays out.

 Shrekking flips that dynamic in a healthier way.
 Instead of chasing attention, you protect it.